returnofthepat/linuxOnIpad-Iphone/brainStrom.md

-# Brainstrom file
+# Initial Brainstrom file

 ## Goals
 My goal is to run a almost complete version of linux on my iphone.
-I would like to be able to use a raspberry pi to do so.
+Althought I would like to have the iphone run linux completely indepedent due to time restrictions I will use a a raspberry pi to complete the goal.
-I want it to not have the need for interent access.
-The reasoning behind this is to be able to have a portable linux device I can manage my github projects on.
+I want it to not have the need for interent access, althought this maybe unrealistic due to the need for the raspberry pi and iphonbe to communicate.
+The main reason for this project is I want a device that is more portable and convienient to edit my github projects on.

 If I'm unable to use it without internet access it should be realatively simple to switch between networks and use the device.
 Althought I have a laptop which maybe very capable it's more for a proof of concept and less practicality.

-Linux shells using apps such as iSH already exist, however this defeats the main goal of "running linux" on a iphone.
-So to be more clear in my definition I conider running linux to be having a mini computer on my phone.
+To complete this project in the finite amount of time I have I believe the user of Linux shells such as iSH and blik will be neccesarry.
+At first I belived that this would defeat the purpose of the project however I no longer believe this to be true.
+If I'm able to complete the tasks I want to on this version of my project I believe it meets my own criteria.

 ## Implementation